peteretelej/comet/README.md

-# comet - Desktop Apps with Electron, Go, Bootstrap, Vuejs
+# comet - Desktop Apps with Go

-Boostrap for desktop apps built with Electron and powered by Go. __WIP__
+Boostrap for desktop apps with Go; wraps electron in a neat cli for packaging and distributing  static directories, local servers, public services etc as desktop apps.

 ### Work In Progress
 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)